↖ Homepage of the site 'What to do with your life?'

 |

-Make on-the-ground problems visible, and encourage cross-functional communication (being concerned with others’ problems).
+Make on-the-ground problems visible and foster cross-functional exchanges (being concerned with the problems of others).

 |